 Ah, but.
 That asks hard things of us.
 We can’t just make a monetary donation and pull off a revolution.
 The Civil Rights Movement was a revolution.
 People died and suffered hardship in the service of their idea of how things ought to be.
 Do you know of anyone who is willing to die in the service of a living wage?
 Gun control, racism, homosexual and transsexual rights are all movements in waiting—waiting for revolutionaries fed-up enough with the way things are to force change into being.

-The easiest way to mount this kind of revolution is to vote it into place.
+The easiest way to mount this kind of opposition to fascism is to vote it into place.
 Every person who is qualified to vote has to vote every time there is an election, from city council to the Office of President.
-The status quo depends upon people not voting.
-It rails enough against those who are calling for change, and creates enough fear in the hearts of it’s faithful base to turn them out in numbers large enough to win close elections—but those numbers don’t have to be very large.
+The status quo fascists depend upon people not voting.
+It rails enough against those who are calling for change, and creates enough fear in the hearts of it’s faithful (fascist) base to turn them out in numbers large enough to win close elections—and those numbers don’t have to be very large.

 We have become a society, and a culture, of personal virtue.
 We work on personal growth.
 We follow our bliss.
 We talk of finding the path.
 We seek enlightenment.
 We read The Seven Habits of Highly Effective People, and nothing changes in the way the world works.
 I have spent more time here recommending that you be “true to yourself within the context and circumstances of your life,” than recommending that you spend your time involved with community organization for social change, or working with voter registration and getting people to the polls.
 Well, you can only be true to yourself for so long before you simply can’t stand yourself one more minute if you don’t participate in some form of organization for social change.
 But that kind of organization doesn’t get enough emphasis.
 Who knows where to go to join the movement and start the revolution?